kaito881221/endgame-protocol/README.md

 5.2.
 Token Distribution Policy: A Fair Launch and a Long-Term Vision The total supply of 100,000,000 $EGP is strategically distributed to ensure the long-term, sustainable growth of the Endgame Protocol ecosystem.
 The entire distribution process will be made public to ensure transparency.
 Trust with our community is prioritized above all, especially concerning the team's allocation, which is subject to a long-term lock-up policy.
-	Ecosystem & Rewards: 40%
+	Ecosystem & Rewards: 55%
-o	Quantity: 40,000,000 $EGP
+o	Quantity: 55,000,000 $EGP
-o	Purpose: This is the most critical allocation, serving as the lifeblood of the Endgame Protocol ecosystem.
+o	Purpose: This is the most critical allocation, serving as the lifeblood of the SurFi ecosystem.
 These funds will be used to reward participants who contribute directly to the ecosystem through activities such as staking, leaderboard achievements, community events, and the activation of the future Alliance system.
+Additionally, this expanded allocation serves as a strategic reserve for post-listing marketing campaigns, potential IEOs, and community growth initiatives.
 This ensures the long-term vitality of the project and the continuous motivation of its participants.
-	Presale: 20%
+	Private sale: 5%
-o	Quantity: 20,000,000 $EGP
+o	Quantity: 5,000,000 $EGP
-o	Purpose: To offer community members who believed in and supported our vision from the beginning an opportunity to share in the fruits of the project's success.
-Funds raised from the presale will be used for the 'Initial Liquidity' and 'Marketing' allocations detailed below, establishing the foundation for a successful project launch.
+o	Purpose: This allocation is reserved for strategic partners and early institutional investors (VCs).
+This round will be conducted through 1:1 private contracts following the establishment of the corporation, and is not a public sale.
+Funds raised will be used for legal/incorporation fees, initial exchange listing fees, and securing initial liquidity, establishing the foundation for a successful project launch.
 	Initial Liquidity for DEX: 15%
 o	Quantity: 15,000,000 $EGP
 o	Purpose: To create a seamless and stable trading environment upon listing on a Decentralized Exchange (DEX).
 Sufficient initial liquidity reduces price volatility and ensures a trustworthy trading environment for participants.
 This liquidity will be permanently locked immediately after the listing to fundamentally prevent the possibility of a 'rug-pull' and provide a strong foundation of trust for the community.